 McWilliams served as Chief of Staff to Representative John Shields during the 73rd Texas legislative session, where his work included substantive rewrites of the Texas Insurance Code and major economic development initiatives.
 He first began working at the Capitol in 1991, employed by his hometown State Representative Barry Telford of DeKalb, who had held the coveted chairmanship of the House Calendars Committee.
 Prior to working at the Capitol, Dean worked in the litigation section of the Dallas-based law firm Hughes & Luce.

 Family and Community: A proud fifth generation Texan, Eagle Scout and graduate of Texas A&M University, McWilliams now resides in Austin’s Old Enfield, where he and wife Andrea are raising their three children in an elegantly restored home.

-McWilliams is the Travis County Republican Precinct Chair representing Old Enfield, an historic neighborhood listed on the National Historical Register by the U.S. Department of Interior.
+McWilliams has served as the Travis County Republican Precinct Chair representing Old Enfield, an historic neighborhood listed on the National Historical Register by the U.S. Department of Interior.
 He is a member of the Knights of the Symphony and the Brotherhood of the Knights of the Vine.